kirschbaum-development/laravel-loop/README.md

 - Create and expose your own tools directly integrated with your Laravel application
 - Connect with MCP clients like Claude Code, Cursor, Windsurf, and more

-It also ships with some pre-built tools:
+It also ships with some pre-built tools (we are planning to add more and refine the existing ones):

 - Expose your data through Laravel Models using our pre-built toolkit (`LaravelModelToolkit`)
 - Expose your Filament Resources (`FilamentToolkit`)